Arthur86000/FreeOllee/README.md

 # FreeOllee

-FreeOllee is an apk that allow to send custom data to an Ollee Watch
+FreeOllee is an apk that allow to automatically send custom data to an Ollee Watch